co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_filters.md

 <img src="images/github.svg" width="20" height="20" alt="GitHub Mark Logo"> [View source](https://github.com/co-cart/co-cart/search?q=cocart_cookie_supported+in%3Afile&type=Code)

-This filter allows you to disable support for the CoCart cookie that handles the session for guest customers.
-Use only if you are using the alternative method for guest customers.
+This filter allows you to disable support for the CoCart cookie that handles the session for customers.
+Use only if you are using the alternative method for customers.

 ```php
 <?php